gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'offering_flower')`

-The iron golem have red flower in hand or not.
+Whether the given iron golem has a red flower in their hand.

 ### `query(e, 'blue_skull')`